zkhechadoorian/GlobalTerrorism/README.md

 pip install -r requirements.txt
 ```

+Also download the csv file from the GTD dataset on Kaggle: https://www.kaggle.com/datasets/START-UMD/gtd and save it to your working directory.

 ### Step 4: Launch Jupyter Notebook on Azure

 Run Jupyter Notebook remotely on Azure cloud: